Continuous Pharmaceutical Manufacturing Case Study

 The reason for not having used advanced analytics is not, however, lack of data.
 In fact, most drug manufacturers have been collecting data from disparate devices, systems, and networks for years.
 The real challenge has been how to deliver advanced analytics based on massive datasets quickly enough to impact production processes in real-time.

 To successfully predict a future outcome, an analytics platform must be able to take full advantage of structured and unstructured data from various devices, sensors, and business systems.
-Now, thanks to advanced industrial IoT platform and advanced analytics platforms manufacturers can exact more value from more disparate data sources faster than ever before.
+Now, thanks to advanced industrial IoT platform and advanced analytics platforms, manufacturers can extract more value from more disparate data sources faster than ever before.

 Continuous pharmaceutical manufacturing case study